-While my poems explore identity and place, my critical thesis will focus on J.K.
+While my poems explored identity and place, my critical thesis focused on J.K.
 Baxter and how to write with authenticity as a poet.

 Amy Leigh is a poet from New York City.
 She holds her MFA in poetry from The New School (2014) and her B.A. in Politics, Philosophy, and Economics from the The King's College (2009).
 She is the author of Orange Juice and Rooftops (Eloquent Press, 2009) and a few chapbooks, and her poems have appeared on The Best American Poetry blog.
 She served as a poetry editor for NYSAI Literary Magazine and writing instructor before moving to Wellington with her husband to undertake her PhD at IIML.

 Amy Leigh was interested in the intersection of Confessional poetry of the 1960s and the Transcendental movement of the early 19th century.
 Her findings were presented in a critical confessional mode, tracing personal literary and spiritual history (where they intersected), and shifting to register the profound effect of her engagement with New Zealand poet James K. Baxter.
 Her collection of poetry sought to apply the research that Baxter's work exemplifies.

 The challenge of this personal research framework was to maintain the integrity of attention to a life while honestly reflecting on new findings in a way that was compelling intellectually and aesthetically.

 Much of the research related to a highly specific body of information acquired over time, and because each new text built on knowledge acquired in a non-standardized way, the personal and impersonal created a network of information that depended on one another to exist.

 Amy Leigh moved through the research in an explicitly autobiographical literary mode, because 'qualitative writing becomes very much an unfolding story in which the writer gradually makes sense, not only of her data, but of the total experience of which it is an artefact' (Richardson and St Pierre).